 There’s no getting around the fact that, as we get older, we need to focus more of our time and attention on our health.

 For some, this takes the form of daily aches and pains becoming more pronounced and irritating.
-For others, their eyesight or hearing begin to fade, creating frustrating complications.
-For others, a major illness may seemingly come out of nowhere, changing their lives forever.
+For others, eyesight or hearing begin to fade, creating frustrating complications.
+For others, a major illness may seemingly come out of nowhere, changing our lives forever.

-Let’s look at why seniors face unique oral health challenges, then go over the habits that can keep their mouths looking and feeling great no matter their age.
+Let’s look at why senior dental care can present unique oral health challenges, then go over the habits that can keep our mouths looking and feeling great no matter our age.

 Oral health challenges seniors face